Carlos Santana Player Props: Pirates vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is fourth in MLB with a collective 10.4 strikeouts per nine innings.
+- The White Sox pitching staff is fifth in the league with a collective 9.9 strikeouts per nine innings.

-- The White Sox have a 7.70 team ERA that ranks last across all MLB pitching staffs.
+- The White Sox have the last-ranked team ERA among all MLB pitching staffs (7.38).

-- White Sox pitchers combine to surrender 17 total home runs at a rate of 2.1 per game (most in the league).
+- White Sox pitchers combine to allow the second-most home runs in baseball (18 total, two per game).

-- Clevinger (1-0) makes the start for the White Sox, his second of the season.
+- Kopech (0-1) takes the mound for the White Sox to make his second start this season.

-- His last appearance was on Sunday against the Houston Astros, when the right-hander threw five scoreless innings while allowing three hits.
+- The right-hander last pitched on Monday against the San Francisco Giants, when he went 4 2/3 innings, allowing seven earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.